libogonek/ogonek/reference/text.markdown

 void replace(Range const& range, CodePointSequence&& sequence, Validation validation);
 {% endhighlight %}

-*Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.
+*Requires*: `CodePointSequence` is a code point sequence, `validation` is a validation strategy object, and `range` is a range of iterators into this instance.

+*Effects*: replaces the code points in `range` in the underlying storage by encoding the code points from `sequence` according to `EncodingForm`.

 *Validation*: invalid sequences are treated according to `validation`.